alberto56/vagrant-jenkins/README.md

 If that does not work you might have to follow the instructions [here](http://www.cyberciti.biz/tips/recover-mysql-root-password.html), using `sudo` for commands which give you an access denied.

+Note finally that by default Jenkins is not using a password; *you will want to change this if your machine is publicly accessible*.

 Setting up a Drupal project
 ---------------------------

+To set up a Drupal project on Jenkins:

 Visit http://localhost:8082